Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

-We are RAI Amsterdam B.V.
-(RAI), the largest facilitator and organiser of events in the Netherlands.
-As our aim is to arrange events of the highest quality, it is crucially important that the manner in which products and services are delivered by a supplier should never impede our operations or adversely affect how an event is experienced.
-These Standard Terms and Conditions for Delivery to RAI Amsterdam B.V. are intended in particular to safeguard these interests.
-This means that we expect suppliers to deliver us high quality products and services on time and at competitive rates.
+We are RAI, the largest facilitator and organiser of events in the Netherlands.
+As our aim is to arrange events of the highest quality, it is crucially important that the manner in which products and services are delivered by a supplier should never impede our operations or adversely affect the quality of an event.
+These Standard Terms and Conditions for Delivery to RAI are intended in particular to safeguard these interests.
+This means that we expect suppliers at least to deliver the products and services in time, against high level and transparent quality levels and at competitive rates.
+We also expect suppliers to offer industry compliant privacy guarantees.

 Article 1 - Definitions